scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 equation can be augmented in many ways, for example to include explanatory variables or an autoregressive component.
 In addition, there are many possible specifications for the trend, seasonal, and cyclical components, so that a wide variety of time series characteristics can be accommodated.
-In *statsmodels*, these models can be constructed from the :code:`UnobservedComponents` class; a few examples are given in the following code
+In ``statsmodels``, these models can be constructed from the :code:`UnobservedComponents` class; a few examples are given in the following code:

 .. code-block:: python